What Is An Open Relationship Between Romantic Partners?

 Medically reviewed by Melissa Guarnaccia, LCSW

 Some couples might decide they want to try being intimate with others.
-They might open their relationship to improve their sex life or strengthen their emotional bond.
+They might open their relationship to friends or even strangers on a dating app to improve their sex life or strengthen their emotional bond.
 This type of arrangement is called an open relationship.

 Open relationships or having more than one romantic or sexual partner at a time